mkishi1221/mkishi1221.github.io/_includes/cv.md

 - **The Fundamentals of Digital Marketing** (Google)
 - **Complete FastAPI masterclass from scratch 2022** (Udemy)

-I also have experience working with AWS products, including EC2 instances, Lambdas, Cognito, CloudWatch, S3, and DynamoDB, as well as managing EC2 instances and Lambdas using Terraform.
+I also have experience working with AWS products, including EC2 instances, Lambdas, Cognito, CloudWatch, S3, and DynamoDB, as well as deploying EC2 instances and Lambdas using Terraform.

 # Contact me